-- Planning or a construction project - Must involve solar and battery energy storage.
-Projects may incorporate existing solar or battery storage components to meet this requirement. - Must be located at community buildings - Must support one or both of the following: - enhance grid resiliency and provide backup power for critical needs, such as plug load and refrigeration for medication, during outages - provide incentives to support electric utility demand response programs that include customer-sited solar and battery storage systems
+- Planning or a construction project - Must involve solar paired with battery energy storage (projects may incorporate existing solar or battery storage components to meet this requirement). - Must be located at "community buildings", meaning K-12 schools, community colleges, community centers, recreation centers, libraries, tribal buildings, state and local government buildings, and other publicly owned infrastructure - Must support one or both of the following goals: - Enhance grid resiliency and provide backup power for critical needs, such as plug load and refrigeration for medication, during outages - Provide incentives to support electric utility demand response programs that include customer-sited solar and battery storage systems

-B. Low-income community solar
+B. Low-Income community solar

-- Planning or a construction project - Must involve solar alone or solar paired with battery energy storage - Projects must be for low-income service providers - Must be sited on low-impact sites - Must involve solar greater than 12 kW DC and up to 1 MW DC - Must have at least two subscribers or one low-income service provider subscriber - Must pass through benefits, including a lowered energy burden, to qualifying subscribers - If a project proposes to serve qualifying subscribers that are not retail electric customers of an electric utility, direct cash payments or contributions to funds controlled by the qualifying subscribers may substitute for initiatives lowering the energy burden of qualifying subscribers.
+• Planning or a construction project

+- Must involve solar or solar paired with battery energy storage - The tribal applicant (or tribes' contracted service provider) must primarily serve low-income households - Must involve solar greater than 12 kW DC and up to 1 MW DC - Must be sited on a preferred site, such as rooftops, structures, existing impervious surfaces, landfills, brownfields, previously developed sites, irrigation canals and ponds, storm water collection ponds, industrial areas, dual-use solar projects that ensure ongoing agricultural operations, and other sites that do not displace critical habitat or productive farmland. - Must have at least two subscribers or one low-income service provider subscriber - Must pass through benefits, including a lowered energy burden, to qualifying subscribers. - If a project proposes to serve qualifying subscribers that are not retail electric customers of an electric utility, direct cash payments or contributions to funds controlled by the qualifying subscribers may substitute for initiatives lowering the energy burden of qualifying subscribers.